dwrobel/flatcam/README.md

 =================================================

+23.08.2019

+- in Tool Cutout for the manual gaps, right mouse button click will exit from the action of adding gaps

 22.08.2019

 - added ability to turn ON/OFF the detachable capability of the tabs in Notebook through a context menu activated by right mouse button click on the Notebook header